 My mother was what I would call a functional mother.
 Although she was not able to attune to my needs she did go through the motions of being a “good” parent.
 She was my Brownie leader, she cooked fantastic meals, and she drove me to and from school.
 She bathed me and cared for me when I was young or when I was ill.
 In a way that only made things feel worse.
 It was so confusing.
 She seemed so full of mother goodness that I was just not able to access.
 My more accommodating siblings had a much better feeling about my mother and she to them.
 This too made me think it must be me.
 I now know different.
 Its about personalities and temperaments.
 Pure and simple.
 So if I seem judgemental it is just coming from my experience and perspective, which it is my right to have.
 (Note: my first serious relationship was with someone who had many of these same characteristics.
 We marry people with similar aspects of our parents because it feels familiar.)
 My second marriage turned out great.
 My kids are fine.
 All is well.

 The horrible mother-child relationship that I experienced ended with me.
 This miserable feeling of constantly yearning for something I didn’t even have a name for, now has a name.
 Emotional Mother Loss.

 Part parenting guide and part spiritual tome I encourage you to read the book, begin therapy, and start a mindfulness practice.
 I use Buddhist philosophy every single day of my life.
 It’s a daily practice and commitment to facing reality with compassion and self-love, equinimity and detachment.
 These tenets will help you get through what I know will be a difficult process but I promise you it will be worth it.

 Stay tuned for the complete book from Dr. Deborah…

-If you would like a free consultation for our affordable counseling services please call us at (310) 402-2229 or go here for more information.
+Please click link if you would like a free consultation for our affordable counseling services or call us at (310) 402-2229.